deislabs/smi-spec/apis/traffic-split/v1alpha4/traffic-split.md

     weight: 10
 ```

-The above configuration will route 90% of the `website` incoming
+The above configuration will route 90% of the `website.website-namespace`
-traffic to the `website-v1` service and 10% to `website-v2` service.
+incoming traffic to the `website-v1` service and 10% to `website-v2` service.

 A/B test example: